A Formal Treatment of End-to-End Encrypted Cloud Storage

-In this talk, I present five attacks on the user-controlled end-to-end security MEGA.
-Our attacks show that a malicious provider can break authentication and compromise file confidentiality and integrity.
+We found five attacks on the user-controlled end-to-end security MEGA.
+They show that a malicious provider can break authentication and compromise file confidentiality and integrity.

 We discuss leasons learnt from breaking MEGA for why end-to-end encrypted cloud storage is hard to design.